 Imagine you are entertaining at a restaurant.
 You see five kids waiting for you.
 A mom pulls out a handful of singles, and each child is given one dollar.
 Does this affect or change your entertainment style?

-This happened to me the other day and I noticed my entertainment style changed.
+Ten one dollar parent happened to me the other day, and I noticed my entertainment style changed.

 I normally upsell a child on a better balloon design.
 Why make a sword when you can have a rider on a motorcycle.
-Detailed balloon figures in my experience, make a bigger impact than a simple one-balloon figure.
+Detailed balloon figures, in my experience, create a more significant impact than a single one-balloon figure.
 Parents are impressed and request a business card.
-One of the main reasons I work restaurants is to generate business for parties.
+One of the main reasons I work at restaurants is to generate business for parties.

-Restaurant entertainment is more than a simple money grab but a way to build an entertainment business and generate work.
+Restaurant entertainment is more than a pure money grab but a way to build an entertainment business and generate work.

-Here are 4 signs the tip will be small:
+Here are four signs the tip will be small:

 - The adults are talking among themselves.